emmcewen/Professional_ReadMe/output/output.README.md

-# Professional readme generator
+# Professional ReadMe generator

   ## Description
-  Create a professional readme generator template for github
+  Create a professional readme generator for Github

   ## Table of Contents (Optional)